Morning Prayer

 As we reflect together, remember: your whole self is welcome here.

-One: In a world full of fear, where do you see hope?
+One: In a world full of fear, where do you see glimmers of joy?

 One: You are right.
-Even in a fearful world, hope is all around us.
+Even in a fearful world, joy is all around us.

-All: Today we light the candle of hope as a reminder of this good news.
-May this flicker of light help us remember that we have reason to hope.
+All: Today we light the candle of joy as a reminder of the good news.
+May this flicker of light help us know that even in a fearful world, joy is here.
+We only have to look for it.

 Stillness